thomotron/Phinix/.github/README.md

 All of these need to be present in the `GameDlls/` directory to build the client project.
 Either copy them in directly or make a symbolic link.

+If building for multiple game versions, you can also create a directory for the version under `GameDlls/` and place that version's dependencies in there (e.g. `GameDlls/1.3/...`).
+These will be preferred when building if they exist, otherwise the files in `GameDlls/` will be used.

 If you only want to build the common projects and/or the server project, you can build the solution using the `TravisCI` build profile which does not require the game assemblies.

 ### Protobuf for Packet Compilation